Neapolicy/witch-s-brew/README.md

  - Time system!
 You have six days to defeat the CEO, and are limited to two actions a day, use it wisely!
  - Multiple fun skills to play around with!
  - Unique enemies!
+ - Sound effects!

 ## Inspirations & Sources

 ### Sound Effects Sources
 [Deepwoken](https://deepwoken.fandom.com/wiki/OST_%26_Sounds) for most moves
 <br>
-Rogue Lineage for the move **Fight Back**
+Rogue Lineage for the move **FIGHT BACK**
 <br>
-Honkai Impact 3rd, Herscher of Flamescion for fireball
+Honkai Impact 3rd, Herrscher of Flamescion for fireball sound effect

+### Inspirations
+None so far

 ## Self Reminders to implement these features
 skill system